 Miémart Island

-Located north of the town centre of Roquemaure, this so-called "alluvial" island was formed by successive sedimentary deposits from the Rhône.
-Miémart Island is cultivated in market gardening and viticulture, and has on its banks, a rich riparian forest classified Natura 2000.
+Located north of Roquemaure's town center, this alluvial island was formed by successive sedimentary deposits from the Rhône River.
+Miémart Island is cultivated for market gardening and viticulture, and its banks feature a rich classified riparian forest Natura 2000.

 Want more walking?